meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 ### Class #1 – Due by Monday, January 25 - Introductions

-Activities:

-- **Read the syllabus carefully**!
-- Familiarizing ourselves with one another and the technologies:
-  - Canvas (online social learning environment = our course Website)
-  - FlipGrid (a video “wall” site)
+Reading:

+- **The syllabus**!

 Assignments:

-- Snoop around our website!
+- Snoop around Canvas!
 You’re encouraged to add a personal profile photo to our site too.
 - Now is also the time to get any initial questions you have answered!
 Post any questions to have about the syllabus, the website, or the course in general to the “Questions” forum.
 - In the discussion forum, share “What do you understand ethics to be now?”
 - Post a video on FlipGrid to introduce yourself.